US Bank Cards

 Although this is a volunteer program, at a minimum, interns receive a living allowance for basic expenses and a travel allowance to assist in traveling to and from the site.
-SCA uses Chase JP Morgan E-funds cards to disburse intern allowances and reimbursements.
-Chase cards are sent out as soon as possible following the intern’s acceptance of a position.
-The travel allowance is provided on the ﬁrst pay date following selection to a position.
+SCA uses US Bank Focus Cards to disburse intern allowances and reimbursements.
+US Bank cards are sent out as soon as possible following the intern’s acceptance of a position.
+The travel allowance is provided on the first pay date following selection to a position.
 Living and commuting allowances are paid on a bi-weekly basis following the position’s start date.
 If the intern is an AmeriCorps member, allowances will be taxed.

 The card will be mailed to your intern before the internship begins so they can book their travel.
 The intern will receive detailed instructions, including how to activate and use the card, card security, and replacing a lost card.
 Interns can use the card as either a credit or debit card to pay for purchases and to get cash back at most stores.
 Interns can check their card balance any time by phone or on-line.
-To activate a new card, an intern should call 1-866-222-5704 or visit the Chase website at www.myaccount.chase.com and follow the directions.
+The number for interns to reach US Bank is 1-877-474-0010 and they can manage their card online at https://www.usbankfocus.com/

 Members submit both Activity Logs, which record their completed service hours, as well as Output Logs, which record the kinds and amounts of work they are accomplishing.
 Members are expected to complete their Activity Logs on a weekly basis, unless they have limited computer access.
 Output Logs are completed as projects are completed.
 When working in groups, only one intern is required to submit an Output Log on behalf of the whole group.